Extending one-forms on $F$-regular singularities: Logarithmic extension theorem in dimension two

 \subsection{Proof of Theorem \ref{Introthm:2-dim}: strongly \texorpdfstring{$F$}{F}-regular case}

-In this subsection, we use the classification of strongly $F$-regular surface singularities which will be proven in Section \ref{section:Appendix}.
+In this subsection, we use the classification of strongly $F$-regular surface singularities which was given in \cite[Theorem A]{Kawakami-Sato2}.
 Note that strongly $F$-regular surface singularities are klt, and the list of dual graphs of the minimal resolutions of klt surface singularities can be found in \cite[Figure 1]{Sato23}.

 \begin{thm} Let $X$ be a two-dimensional normal irreducible scheme essentially of finite type over a perfect field $k$ of characteristic $p>0$.
 If $X$ is strongly $F$-regular, then $X$ satisfies the logarithmic extension theorem for differential forms of any degree. \end{thm} \begin{proof} We may assume that $X=\Spec R$ for a local ring $(R,\m,\kappa)$.
 Let $\pi\colon Y \to X$ be the minimal resolution.
-Since $X$ is strongly $F$-regular, it follows from Theorem \ref{thm:SFR to Geom.red} that every exceptional curve $E_i$ is geometrically reduced over $\kappa$.
+Since $X$ is strongly $F$-regular, it follows from \cite[Theorem A]{Kawakami-Sato2} that every exceptional curve $E_i$ is geometrically reduced over $\kappa$.
 Since the logarithmic extension theorem can be checked \'etale locally (cf.~\cite[Lemma 4.6]{Heuver}), applying \cite[Lemma 4.3]{Sato23}, we may assume that every $E_i$ is geometrically irreducible.
 Then the geometric integrality of $E_i$ implies that we have $H^0(E_i, \sO_{E_i})=\kappa$, and thus the dual graph of $\pi$ is either a chain or star shaped (cf.~\cite[Figure 1]{Sato23}).

 By Lemma \ref{lem:tame decomposition implies LET}, it suffices to show that $\pi$ admits a tame decomposition.
 We first note that $E_i$ is smooth over $\kappa$ for every $i$ \cite[Lemma 3.1]{Sato23}.
 By the classification of dual graphs, every zero-dimensional stratum of $\Exc(\pi)$ is isomorphic to $\Spec \kappa$.
 Therefore, $\pi$ is a log resolution and the condition (1) of Definition \ref{def:tame decomposition} is satisfied.
 The rest of the proof is similar to that of \cite[Theorem 1.2]{Gra}.
 But we give a proof for the reader’s convenience. \begin{enumerate} \item (Chain case. (cf.~\cite[Figure 5]{Gra})) In this case, we will show that